-And also Yves Saint Laurent’s 1970s pieces that my grandmother still owns – so much elegance & subtle mixes of surprising colors.
+Also, Yves Saint Laurent’s 1970s pieces that my grandmother still owns – so much elegance & subtle mixes of surprising colours.
 His 1976 Ballets Russes show is, to me, the absolute pinnacle of cultural aestheticism.

 What are your top three styling tips?